lmmx/tap/README.md

 ### Stream downloading and reloading from disk

-For a given program, we can make a `Stream` object with its URLs for the day's episode, download ("pull"), and segment ("preprocess") the audio ready for transcription, which we kick off immediately:
+For a given programme, we can make a `Stream` object with its URLs for the day's episode, download ("pull"), and segment ("preprocess") the audio ready for transcription, which we kick off immediately: